 Design Your Program Wisely

-When you design your workout program, make sure that you are not training your arms the next day after your chest and back workout.
+When you design your workout program, ensure you are not training your arms the next day after your chest and back workout.
 This is because your arms and shoulders will already be working during the chest and back workout, so there should be a rest day in between.
-A gap of 48 hours between these two workout should be there.
+A gap of 48 hours between these two workouts should be there.

 For example, let’s say if you train your chest and back on Monday, then on the next day, you should train your legs.
 On Wednesday you can train your biceps, triceps, and shoulder together.
-This way, you are giving enough time to your muscles to get recovered.
+This way, you give enough time to recover your muscles.

 Also, most of the back and chest exercises are compound movements like deadlifts, bent-over rows, bench presses, and one-arm rows.
 Because of this, you should reduce either the load or the volume.
 Taking a rest day is also a good option if you are lifting heavy every time.
 Also, 6-8 exercises are enough if you are at an intermediate level.
 Mostly, training for 5 days a week is recommended.